Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Overview

-In most small woodworking shops a full size band saw isn’t an option.
-Due to floor space, budget or even cost-to-value of a tool that won’t get much use its common a bandsaw is an add-on in most shops.
+A full-size band saw is only an option in some small woodworking shops.
+Due to floor space, budget, or even the cost-to-value of a tool that will only get a little use, it’s expected that a bandsaw is an add-on in most shops.

-Which is why many woodworkers turn to benchtop saws that offer up a low cost entry point (typically under $200) to test the waters if it is a saw worth investing more in later.
+This is why many woodworkers turn to benchtop saws that offer up a low-cost entry point (typically under $200) to test the waters to see if it is worth investing in later.

 Benchtop Brands